libcsp/libcsp/doc/basic.md

 CSP supports both connection-less and connection-oriented connections.
 See more about protocols in `layer4`.

-During initialization libcsp allocates the configured number of connections.
+libcsp allocates the configured number of connections at compile-tim.
 The required number of connections depends on the application.
-Here is a list functions, that will allocate a connection from the connection pool:
+Here is a list of functions, that will allocate a connection from the connection pool:

 >   - client connection, call to